dernasherbrezon/sdr-server/README.md

    * One client might request 48000 samples/sec at 436,700,000 hz
    * Another client might request 96000 samples/sec at 435,000,000 hz
  * Several clients can access the same band simultaneously
- * Output saved onto disk
+ * Output saved onto disk or streamed back via TCP socket
  * Output can be gzipped (by default = true)
  * Output will be decimated to the requested bandwidth
  * Clients can request overlapping RF spectrum
- * Rtl-sdr starts only after first client connects (i.e. save solar power &etc).
-Stops only when last client disconnects
+ * Rtl-sdr starts only after first client connects (i.e. saves solar power &etc).
+Stops only when the last client disconnects
  * MacOS and Linux (Debian Raspberrypi)

 ## Design